The stars who *didn't* wear black to the Globes

 A source close to Tatna told The Wrap, that the HFPA President supports the "Times Up" movement, but she chose to wear a red dress "as part of her Indian culture, it’s customary to wear a festive color during a celebration."

+This is the story of Recy Taylor, the woman Oprah just mentioned

+Recy Taylor was an African-American woman from Abbeville, Alabama, whose abduction and rape by six white men in 1944 made national headlines.
+She died this December.

-“I had never seen a black man being celebrated like that,” Winfrey said as she accepted the Cecil B. DeMille Award for lifetime achievement.
+Oprah Winfrey honored her at the Globes Sunday while accepting the Cecil B. DeMille Award for lifetime achievement.

+Taylor's brother, Robert Corbitt, spoke to NBC News at the time of her death.

+“[She was] a brave woman and a fighter who tried her best to get it known all over the world,” Corbitt said.

 Sterling Brown just made history by being the first black actor to take home the Globe for the Best Lead Actor in a TV Drama.
 Brown, stunned by the magnitude of his win, told the press “to finally feel like the first of something is really interesting, ‘cause I never considered myself to be a trailblazer.”